aleskucera/axion/docs/theory/gauss-least-constraint.md

 ### Summary and Next Steps

 Gauss's Principle of Least Constraint provides a powerful and robust foundation for our simulator.
-It transforms the complex problem of constrained dynamics into a standard problem that optimization experts know how to solve: a **Constrained Quadratic Program (CQP)**.
+It transforms the complex problem of constrained dynamics into a standard mathematical optimization problem with a known solution: a **Constrained Quadratic Program (CQP)**.

 Our task is now clear: